bubbster95/ddb-back-end-developer-challenge/README.md

 ### Download and Initialize

-1) Open your teminal and navigate to the location where your app folder will be kept using `cd ./filePath`.
+1) Open your teminal and navigate to the location where your app folder will be kept using `cd`.
 2) Clone the git repo onto your local machine.

         git clone https://github.com/bubbster95/ddb-back-end-developer-challenge.git